pontusc/agent-swarm/operator/README.md

 Two things wake the controllers:

 1. **Polling.** `RepositoryController` requeues itself every `Repository.spec.syncIntervalSeconds` to hit the GitHub Issues API.
 This is the only path from "an upstream change happened on GitHub" to "the cluster reflects it."
-Webhooks would shorten this loop and are Phase 3+.
+Webhooks would shorten this loop but are intentionally out of scope.
 2. **Watches.** `IssueController.SetupWithManager` calls `Owns(Job, Pod)`.
 Status changes on owned Jobs/Pods produce events that wake the reconciler — so when the prep Job finishes, the controller is poked immediately rather than discovering it on the next poll.

 ### End-to-end sequence